Plymouth and Dartmoor Railway: Sutton Pool line sold

 The South Devon Railway was anxious to get rail access to Sutton Pool, and on 23 April 1851 they finalised an agreement with the Johnson Brothers: it transferred ownership to the SDR; the SDR would lay mixed gauge track (broad gauge and 4 ft 6in) to maintain P&DR access to Sutton Pool while giving themselves access from Laira.
 The Cattewater section (the stub to the wharf on the Plym) was excluded from the arrangement.
 The triangular junction between the line to Sutton Pool and that to Cattewater had very short radius curves, but this area (referred to as "the Granite Works"), and wharves at Laira, were horse-operated for the first years.
 Some improvement to the curve was made, and the broad gauge rails opened in May 1853.
-The SDR obtained an Act on 3 July 1854 authorising the strengthening of the line for locomotive operation, and a deviation near the Granite Works to further ease the curve there.
+The SDR obtained an the South Devon Railway (Sutton Harbour Branch) Act 1854 (17 & 18 Vict. c. cxxii) on 3 July 1854 authorising the strengthening of the line for locomotive operation, and a deviation near the Granite Works to further ease the curve there.

 Tavistock line

 At the time of the South Devon Railway reaching Plymouth, promoters were already proposing a branch line to Tavistock, and after initial uncertainty it was the South Devon and Tavistock Railway (SD&TR) that seized the initiative.
-On 5 July 1852, the Committee negotiated an agreement with Lord Morley, owner of the china clay extractive works on Lee Moor.
+On 5 July 1852, the committee negotiated an agreement with Lord Morley, owner of the china clay extractive works on Lee Moor.
 The SD&TR agreed to build a branch line to Lee Moor for Morley; in doing so they would acquire the right to take over the P&DR Cann Quarry branch from Marsh Mills, which they needed to build their line.
-The Lee Moor line "would be at once constructed": presumably entirely on Morley's land no authorising Act was required, but the Company was not yet incorporated.
+The Lee Moor line "would be at once constructed": presumably entirely on Morley's land no authorising Act was required, but the company was not yet incorporated.

 Work started on building the Lee Moor branch in September 1852: it was to be an intrinsic part of the SD&TR lines, and possibly on the broad gauge.
-The SD&TR got its authorising Act on 24 July 1854.
+The SD&TR got its authorising act of Parliament, the South Devon and Tavistock Railway Act 1854 (17 & 18 Vict. c. clxxxix), on 24 July 1854.
 In August 1854 trial operations on the Lee Moor line were under way, but were suspended following an accident on 4 October 1854.
 An investigation revealed that the construction of the line was gravely inadequate.

 William Phillips (as J & W Phillips) was the lessee of Morley's china clay deposits and had been relying on the completion of the line to get the mineral to Plymouth.
 After an investigation he undertook, it was plain that the works were unsatisfactory, and an agreement of 5 June 1856 the SD&TR relinquished its interest in the line, and Phillips took over.

 The SD&TR opened its line to Tavistock on 21 June 1859, but without taking over any of the P&DR line.